 - Privacy Impact Assessment (PIA)

 - Threat & Risk Assessment (TRA)

-- the verticals of government, e-health and financial services, and
+- the verticals of government, e-health and financial services.

 Lockstep’s analysis and advice is always:

-- Stepwise - a unique patented privacy enhancing technology that could solve digital identity theft in most of the forms as we know it today
+- Unique patented privacy enhancing technologies that could solve digital identity theft in most of the forms as we know it today

 - an iconoclastic view of the popular Federated Identity movement; in particular, we have identified a set of fatal flaws in most federation models and we’ve developed a significant alternative theory